Ada-C7/NOW-thats-what-i-call-backbone/README.md

 ### Collection View
 This has a similar structure to the SongView, but one major difference that we are going to create new `SongView` instances in the `render` function.
 Then we have each of the instances append to our song-list `ul`.

 You may have noticed that we never wrapped the `h3` element in our underscore template with an `li` element.
 Because we don't need to!

 When we create the new songView instances, we're passing in an object with a few properties:
-- The first is the song model instance,
+- The song model instance
-- Then the underscore template
+- The underscore template
-- The third is the element we are wrapping the all the template's html code around, which is an `li`.
-It's kind of weird.
+- The HTML element we want to use as the containing element for all of the HTML in the view.
+Another way to describe this is that all of the HTML we defined _inside_ of this view, will be put inside the `tagName` element, which is an `li` in this case.
+Note that this does not need to be an existing element in our DOM, it can be totally new and fresh!

 ```javascript
 var MixCdView = Backbone.View.extend({